mif-it-se-2024/group-project-kartotojai/docs/future_improvements.md

 # Future Improvements

-Our stock trading simulation project has a strong foundation with core functionalities such as order matching, account management and a console-based interaction system.
-However, there are several improvements that we could implement to further improve our project and add relevant features
+Our order matching system project has a strong foundation with core functionalities such as order matching, account management and a console-based interaction system.
+However, there are several improvements that we could implement to further improve our project and add relevant features.

 ---